"Flowing from [...] minimal loops to stadium-scaled grandeur” by Rolling Stone Magazine (Australia)

-The five tracks are brimming with layers of glitter and grit, and herald the arrival of a bold new sound for the Melbourne-born singer- songwriter.
-Pulsing, distorted drums and intergalactic juno synths collide with fuzz guitar and vintage casio keyboards, as Phia and her longtime collaborator Joshua Teicher realise a sonic vision that manages to be both lush, raw, and emotionally affecting.
-Phia’s effortlessly charismatic, crystal-clear vocal soars.
+The new EP encapsulates Phia’s ferocious creativity, with the five tracks brimming with layers of glitter and grit, heralding the arrival of a bold new sound for the Melbourne-born singer- songwriter.
+Pulsing, distorted drums and intergalactic juno synths collide with fuzz guitar and vintage casio keyboards, as Phia’s longtime production collaborator Josh The Cat realises a sonic vision that manages to be both lush, raw, and emotionally affecting.
+Phia’s effortlessly charismatic, crystal-clear vocal soars